 Services in contract for the CCSP Saver Programme must be open for a minimum of 37 weeks over the programme year.

-If a service is closed for 3 days or more in a single week this is regarded as a non-payment week.
+If a service is instructed to close on public health grounds by the HSE (evidence of which must be provided), the weeks of closure can be counted as part of the 37 week rule.